jpmonteagudo28/despair/README.md

 `despair` is a package inspired by Shakespeare’s work and his well-known pessimism.
-It allows the user to create short, clever codes called bard–bits inspired by Shakespeare’s work and use daily (de)motivational quotes for personal use or to share with others.
+It allows the user to create short, clever codes called bard–bits inspired by Shakespeare’s work and use daily demotivational quotes for personal use or to share with others.

 ## Installation